Recent Posts

 Wow, a huge difference.
 We can only serve half the requests in the same amount of time and latency is doubled across the board.

 Again remember - it may seem crazy to optimize this.
-But remember that the nature of FastComments - a widget hosted on a third party page - can mean that we get flooded with tons of requests for uncached pages at once.
+But for the nature of this project - a widget hosted on a third party page - can mean that we get flooded with tons of requests for uncached pages at once.
 Even with autoscaling this could cause an outage or at least a hiccup.
 Being able to handle twice the uncached traffic in a spike is a big deal.

 So let's take a step back.
 What if we also add an LRU cache to our template literal?